ProBeat: We already know what to expect from Sundar Pichai’s Alphabet

 I’ve been thinking a lot about the Alphabet-Google (my colleague Kyle Wiggers prefers “Googlebet”) news this week.
 Why has it been so difficult to come up with a whole lot to say?
-It finally dawned on me last night: there isn’t much to say.
+It finally dawned on me last night: There isn’t much to say.
 That’s the point.
 This wasn’t a CEO shakeup.
 This has all been a long time coming.

 In August 2015, Google cofounders Larry Page and Sergey Brin formed Alphabet, a new umbrella company that includes Google.
 Page became CEO of Alphabet, Brin took on the role of president, and they named Sundar Pichai as CEO of Google.
 This week, Page and Brin stepped down, leaving Sundar Pichai as CEO of Google and CEO of Alphabet.
 (The cofounders still hold board seats and a majority of voting power.)